Why use email marketing?

 Benefitting from our addiction to smartphones, email marketing still brings in major return on investment for businesses, with mobile phone users checking their email more than three times a day.

-As of July 2019, according to Campaign Monitor, email marketing brought the best ROI at 3,800% and saw 90% of emails delivered to a recipient's inbox.
+According to Campaign Monitor, email marketing brought the best ROI at 3,800% and saw 90% of emails delivered to a recipient's inbox.

 How consumers interact with your emails also provides valuable insights into your audience.
 Are different audience segments performing different actions as a result of your email?
 Do they always engage with your email at certain times of day?
 Do they respond best to incentives and discounts, or interesting narratives?
 You can use this information to refine your email marketing strategy to get the outcomes you want.